Sometimes heading out to the stand when no one else would can pay off. Like 197 inches of payoff.

 Late season hunting in the Midwest means two things: Absolutely freezing cold temperatures, and big bucks on their feet headed to food.
 But those two things reach extremes in this story.

-And by extreme we mean -10 degrees temperature, -35 wind chill, a couple feet of snow, and a buck of a lifetime.
+And by extreme, we mean -10 degrees, with a -35-degree wind chill, a couple feet of snow and a buck of a lifetime.
 When many would be stocked up on bread and milk and warming up in front of the cozy fireplace, Steve Niemerg of Team Radical decided that if he was going to end the story of a buck named Hog Wild, he better be finding a tree.
 Even if it was during the biggest blizzard in two decades.

 With brutal yet perfect conditions and an encounter with one of the target bucks the night before, he knew there was a great chance of getting a crack at this mega giant.